HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </body>
 ```

-#### 2.1.13) Preposition properties
+#### 2.1.13) Preposition Properties

 For action tags, HVML defines the following prepositions (such as `on`, `in`, `to`, etc.) attributes, which are used to define the data (or elements) and their collections that the action depends on. like:

 - `in`: This attribute applies to all action elements and is used to define the target document location for performing the action.
 This attribute usually uses CSS selectors to define a collection of elements in the target document, and subsequent operations will be performed on this collection of elements.
 If the attribute value is not defined, the corresponding value of the preceding stack frame will be inherited.
 If the element corresponding to the preceding stack frame is a skeleton element, the corresponding position of the skeleton element in the target document will be taken.
 - `on`: In the tags of `choose`, `iterate` and other operational data, it is used to define the data, elements or collection of elements that the execution action depends on.
 - `from`: In elements supporting external resources such as `init`, `update`, `define`, `load`, it is used to define the external resources that the execution action depends on, and its attribute value is usually a URL.
-- `via`: used in conjunction with the `from` attribute to specify the request method (such as `GET`, `POST`, `DELETE`, etc.).
+- `via`: It is used in conjunction with `from` attribute to specify the request method (such as `GET`, `POST`, `DELETE`, etc.).
-- `for`: in `observe`, `forget` tags, used to define the event name corresponding to the observe (observe) or unobserve (forget) operation; in the `match` tag, used to define the matching conditions.
+- `for`: In `observe`, `forget` tags, used to define the event name corresponding to the observe (observe) or unobserve (forget) operation; in `match` tag, used to define the matching conditions.
-- `as`: define variable names in `init`, `define`, `bind`, `load`, etc. elements.
+- `as`: It is define variable names in `init`, `define`, `bind`, `load`, etc. elements.
-- `at`: When used in conjunction with the `as` attribute, it is used for the scope of the variable name; specify the target position on the target data in the `update` element.
+- `at`: When used in conjunction with `as` attribute, it is used for the scope of the variable name; specify the target position on the target data in `update` element.
-- `with`: in `init`, `update`, `define`, `load` and other elements that support external resources, when used with the `from` attribute, it is used to define request parameters; defined in the `request` element Request parameters; in the `iterate` element define the evaluation expression for the iteration result when no executor is used; in the `include` element define the operation group to be referenced; in the `test` element define the test condition.
+- `with`: In `init`, `update`, `define`, `load` and other elements that support external resources, when used with `from` attribute, it is used to define request parameters; defined in `request` element Request parameters; in `iterate` element define the evaluation expression for the iteration result when no executor is used; in the `include` element define the operation group to be referenced; in the `test` element define the test condition.
-- `to`: Define specific update actions in the `update` tag, such as `append` for appending, `displace` for replacement, etc.; define the stack frame to fall back to in the `back` tag.
+- `to`: Define specific update actions in `update` tag, such as `append` for appending, `displace` for replacement, etc.; define the stack frame to fall back to in the `back` tag.
-- `by`: Used to define selectors, iterators or reducers when performing test, selection, iteration, and reduction operations, collectively referred to as executors.
+- `by`: It is used to define selectors, iterators or reducers when performing test, selection, iteration, and reduction operations, collectively referred to as executors.
 HVML allows interpreters to support built-in executors.
 For simple data processing, the built-in executor can be used directly, and in complex data processing situations, classes or functions defined by external programs can be used.
 In HVML, we use the following prefixes to denote different actuator types:
-    - `CLASS:` means to use the class defined by the external program as the executor.
+    - `CLASS:` It means to use the class defined by the external program as the executor.
-    - `FUNC:` means to use the function defined by the external program as the executor.
+    - `FUNC:` It means to use the function defined by the external program as the executor.
-    - `KEY:` means to use a certain key name or multiple specified key names to return the corresponding key-value data item, which is a built-in iterator or selector.
+    - `KEY:` It means to use a certain key name or multiple specified key names to return the corresponding key-value data item, which is a built-in iterator or selector.
-    - `RANGE:` means to use the specified index range to return data items, which is a built-in iterator or selector.
+    - `RANGE:` It means to use the specified index range to return data items, which is a built-in iterator or selector.
-    - `TRAVEL:` means to use the specified traversal method to traverse the tree structure, which is a built-in iterator or selector.
+    - `TRAVEL:` It means to use the specified traversal method to traverse the tree structure, which is a built-in iterator or selector.
-    - `SQL:` means to execute SQL queries on structured data, enabling complex selection, iteration, and reduction operations.
+    - `SQL:` It means to execute SQL queries on structured data, enabling complex selection, iteration, and reduction operations.
     - For other built-in executors for strings and numbers, see [2.6.1) Built-in executors](#261-Built-in executors) subsection of this document.
 - `against`: In the `init` element, it is used to specify the unique key value of the collection; in the `sort` element, it is used to specify the sort basis; in the `bind` element, it is used to specify the method name of the binding expression.
-- `within`: Used in `load` and `call` elements to specify the name of the target walker.
+- `within`: It is used in `load` and `call` elements to specify the name of the target walker.
 - `onto`: The window or page name used in the `load` element to specify the renderer.
 - `onlyif` and `while`: In `iterate`, it is used to define the conditional expression for judging whether to continue iterating before and after generating the iteration result.
 - `idd-by`: In verb elements, the identifier used to define the element (same as the `id` attribute in noun elements).

-#### 2.1.14) Adverb attributes
+#### 2.1.14) Adverb Attributes

 For some action tags, HVML defines the following adverb attributes, which are used to modify the operation behavior. like: